GSA-TTS/federal-website-standards/about/index.md

 ## How the standards are developed

-The standards are developed through an iterative process involving federal agencies and the public.
+The standards are developed through an iterative process involving federal agencies, the public, and other stakeholders.

 ### OMB